 Does my Cub Scout need to bring a uniform?

 It is strongly suggested that the Official Scout Shirt be worn by all Cub Scouts and adults during the evening meal, but is not mandatory.

 How is the program structured?

-Is there a trading post my son can visit?
+Is there a trading post?

 Camp Resolute maintains a well-stocked camp store to serve everyone who is staying, or just visiting, in camp.
 Items include Scout literature, camp T-shirts, patches, mugs, cold drinks, snacks, and toiletries

 What are the accommodations like?